GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-Now let's preview it. 🙋‍♀️
+Let's preview it now 🙋‍♀️

 ---